Marta44/Stroll-Brighton/README.md

 ## 2. Scope

-The scope of this project is to guide users to help them discover of the city of Brighton, keep them engaged by using an interactive map and contacting me via email.
+The scope of this project is helping users to discover the city of Brighton, keep them engaged by using an interactive map and contacting me via email.
 Following a Minimal Viable Product (MVP) scheme this website wants to accomplish:

 - Clarity.
 - Usability.